MedicationView All Medication >

 Type 2 Diabetes

-Glucose is a type of sugar.
+Diabetes is a condition that makes it difficult for the body to use or store glucose.
+Glucose is a type of sugar that cells use for energy.
 It comes from food, and is also created in the liver.
 Glucose travels through the body in the blood.
-It moves from the blood to cells with the help of a hormone called insulin.
-Once glucose is in those cells, it can be used for energy.
-Insulin also helps glucose to move into the liver for storage if there is too much to use.
-Diabetes is a condition that makes it difficult for the body to use or store glucose.
-This causes a buildup of glucose in the blood.
-It also means the body is not getting enough energy.
-Type 2 diabetes is one type of diabetes.
-It is the most common type in adults.
+A hormone called insulin helps to moves the glucose from the blood into cells.
+Insulin also helps to move glucose into the liver for storage if there is more in the blood than the body needs.
+Diabetes can lead to a buildup of glucose in the blood.
+This form of diabetes is the most common type in adults.
 Medication, lifestyle changes, and monitoring can help control blood glucose levels.